yousifj129/Chatbot-with-Voice/README.md

 - Graphical user interface (GUI): Intuitive interface for interacting with the chatbot.
 - Multithreading: Simultaneous speech recognition and text-to-speech functionality.

-## Requirements

-- Python 3.7 or above
-- Dependencies listed in `requirements.txt`

 ## Installation

 1. Clone the repository: